 Bay of Islands

-After several hours, we observe the light at the entrance to the Bay of Islands.
+After several hours, we see the light at the entrance to the Bay of Islands.
 The name refers to several islands that are quite visible at the entrance to the bay.
 The more significant islands of Guernsey, Tweed and Pearl were named after three British navy ships by Captain James Cook.
 The inner part of the bay is long and narrow, and today is known as the Humber Arm.
 At the bottom of the Humber Arm you will find the city of Corner Brook.

 Entrance to the Bay of Islands, Newfoundland (Photo – Wayne Young).

 On the North side of the Bay of Islands lies a five mile stretch of water called the North Arm.
 Back in 1767, Captain Cook anchored his ship, the Grenville at the bottom of this bay.
-In stark contrast to lush vegetation observed earlier, the north shoreline of North Arm, is almost void of any greenery.
+In stark contrast to the lush vegetation observed earlier, the north shoreline of North Arm, is almost void of any greenery.
 The hillside is very steep and rises more than 1500 feet above the water.

 A day-sail up the coast from the Bay of Islands is the entrance to another beautiful bay, aptly named Bonne Bay.
 Bonne Bay is the home of Gros Morne National Park, which has also been designated a World Heritage Site because of it’s remarkable geology.
 We arrive in the bay on July 26th, to a temperature of 25 0 Celsius.
 Using the wharf at Woody Point as a base, we were able to sail, watch whales and mix with the local people, all to the backdrop of Gros Morne and tablelands.